Here's How the Child Tax Credit Could Increase Under Trump

 No further details were provided in the draft legislation regarding changes to the structure of the child tax credit.

 Currently, children in families with annual earnings of $2,500 or less are ineligible for the refundable portion of the credit.
-That’s 17 million children in low-income households who receive no credit or just a partial credit due to income limits — and it appears it may stay that way.
+That’s 17 million children in low-income households who receive no credit or just a partial credit due to income limits — and it appears it might stay that way.

 The Republican-controlled chamber reportedly wants to move the measure through the House and Ways Committee by Memorial Day, May 26.
 The bill stands to cut taxes by more than $4 trillion and reduce spending by at least $1.5 trillion over a decade.